Victorian Railways E type carriage: Second Class sitting cars

 These carriages were built from 1906 with nine compartments, each seating 8 second-class passengers for a total of 72 along with a lavatory/wash basin arrangement at either end of each carriage.
-Like the AVE cars, the first four cars had two compartments at the Gentlemen's end were reserved for Smoking travellers, while another two compartments adjacent to the Ladies lavatory were reserved for ladies only; this was later reduced to one Ladies compartment, with the Non-Smoking compartment count increased from five to six.
+Like the AVE cars, the first four cars had two compartments at the Gentlemen's end were reserved for Smoking travelers, while another two compartments adjacent to the Ladies lavatory were reserved for ladies only; this was later reduced to one Ladies compartment, with the Non-Smoking compartment count increased from five to six.
 BVE cars numbered 5 and higher began their lives with two Smoking, 6 Non-Smoking, and 1 Ladies compartment each.

 39 cars of this class were built initially; the majority were numbered 1BV^{E} to 31BV^{E}, although construction continued with cars 32 to 39 being released after the 1910 re-coding, so they started life as BE cars with the remainder of the class re-coded to join them.
 In 1923 a further four cars, 40BE to 43BE, were built to supplement 5BE to 10BE in the joint-stock arrangement.

 The Joint Stock cars were built at the South Australian Railways' Islington Railway Workshops; the other 33 carriages were built at Newport, although about two-thirds of those were constructed by local contractors rather than Railway workers.

 9BE & 43BE were involved in the 1929 derailment at Callington, SA.
 9BE was destroyed, but 43BE was rebuilt with a new underframe and bogies spaced at 51 ft 10 in rather than the class standard of 53 ft 10 in.
 The new underframe had been fitted by 3 August 1931 at Islington, and the car was also fitted with external South Australian Railways drop-handle handbrake equipment on one of the corners, matching the style of van 1D.

 At some point, 42BE was fitted with steel sheeting over the timber sides in an attempt to preserve them.

 Cars 44 to 48BE were converted from BDSE mail sorting cars between 1922 and 1929 (see details below).
 Cars 49, 50, 51, & 52BE were former first class air-conditioned cars, re-classed when new steel carriages were introduced.
 53BE to 61BE were converted from composite ABE cars during 1981, as the start of the transition from wooden stock to all steel cars and altered rostering of carriages into small fixed sets.